Collapse of Bear Stearns: The Domino Effect on Financial Markets

 Before we delve into the domino effect on financial markets, let's first understand what led to the collapse of Bear Stearns.
 In the early 2000s, Bear Stearns, like many other financial institutions, was heavily involved in the mortgage-backed securities market.
 These securities were essentially bundles of mortgages that were sold to investors.
 As the housing market boomed, these securities seemed like a safe bet.

-However, when the housing bubble burst in 2007, many homeowners defaulted on their mortgages, leading to a sharp decline in the value of mortgage-backed securities.
+However, when the housing bubble burst in 2007, many homeowners defaulted on their mortgages, leading to a sharp decline in the of mortgage-backed securities.
 Bear Stearns, which had significant exposure to these securities, found itself in a precarious position.
-As the value of its plummeted, investors began to lose confidence in the bank's ability to weather the storm.
+As the value of its assets plummeted, investors began to lose confidence in the bank's ability to weather the storm.

-On March 14, 2008, Bear Stearns faced a crisis, meaning it did not have enough cash on hand to meet its obligations.
+On March 14, 2008, Bear Stearns faced a liquidity crisis, meaning it did not have enough cash on hand to meet its obligations.
 The Federal Reserve stepped in to broker a deal for Bear Stearns to be acquired by JPMorgan Chase at a fire-sale price of $2 per share, a fraction of its previous value.
-This marked the first major casualty of the financial crisis that would soon engulf the global economy.
+This marked the first major casualty of the financial crisis that would soon engulf the .

 • The Domino Effect on Financial Markets